There Was a Time (Guns N' Roses song): History and composition

 The song was initially written in the late 90's under the abbreviated title TWAT.

 The song first leaked online in February 2006, alongside 4 other songs from the album.
 A newer version was leaked in May 2007.

 "There Was a Time" is a heavily layered melody-driven orchestral song with a mellotron, violins, choirs and multiple synthesizers.
 Spin described the song as "Bluesy piano and slyly cinematic passage set up the highest notes Axl's full-health throat has ever belted."
 Apple Music described the song as featuring "prog rock mellotron and strings".
 Ultimate Classic Rock stated the song is "a mesmerizing cocktail of minimalist hip-hop beats, lush string arrangements, transcendent guitar solos and some of Rose's most ear-piercing, tortured screams — sometimes happening all at once."

 Live performances

 Due to the technical demanding nature of the song, the band has not played the song live often.
 It was played a half dozen times during the Chinese Democracy Tour, starting in 2006, the Appetite for Democracy Tour in 2012-2014, ten times during the Not In This Lifetime...
-Tour in 2016 and 2017, and seven times during the Guns N' Roses 2023 Tour.
+Tour in 2016 and 2017, seven times during the Guns N' Roses 2023 Tour, and just once during the 2025 Because What You Want & What You Get Are Two Completely Different Things Tour tour.